 Expansion of functions with the help of supplementary modules

 Thanks to special modules, you can adapt the function of the presses to specific situations.
 This makes it possible to process certain forms of residual waste.
 This is possible, for example, with the PET recycling module.

 The PET recycling module is specially designed for processing disposable PET plastic bottles.
-By using the module, a particularly high compaction of these hollow bodies is possible.
-In this way, you can optimally collect plastic bottles in large quantities and prepare them for economical further processing.
+By using the module, particularly high compaction of these hollow bodies is possible.
+In this way, you can optimally collect plastic bottles in large quantities and prepare them for economic further processing.
 Foreign materials such as metal or wood are automatically separated by the PET recycling module and ejected.